 - The STARS Summer Research Program combines individual on-campus research with academic support and course credit.

-- The STARS II Program supports individual student research beginning in the spring semester of the junior year, through the following summer, and both semesters of the senior year.
+- The STARS II Program supports individual student research beginning in the fall semester of the junior year, through the following summer, and both semesters of the senior year.

 For further information about the STARS Program, please contact Donalee Slater at email@example.com.